 It’s true that not everyone is entitled to workers’ compensation benefits, but many are.
-We will take action to uncover the truth about whether you qualify or not.
-We won’t take your employer’s word for it or that of the insurance company.
+You need an attorney who will take action to uncover the truth about whether you qualify or not.
+Mr. Helfman won’t take your employer’s word for it or that of the insurance company.

 How To Combat A Denied Injury Claim

 Here are the basic steps you need to take to combat a denial: